License Application Info

 Important things to know:

-2. If 60 days has passed since you submitted your application, we suggest emailing the following to ask for the status of your license application: Electricians.board@mass.gov, Examschedule@psionline.com and MAELApps@psionline.com
+2. If 45 days have passed since you submitted your application, email Electricians.board@mass.gov and MAELApps@psionline.com to ask for the status.

 3. We do NOT recommend CALLING PSI for the status of your application.
 We strongly suggest communicating with PSI via e-mail only.